 It’s that time of year again.
 People are hurrying to get their tax returns processed.
 Others, with their sights set on college, are going through Free Application for Federal Student Aid (FAFSA) materials.
 In both cases, customers or potential customers, are bound to need a little clarification.
 In fact, as is the norm, clients/members who don’t do their taxes themselves will turn to one of the many pop-ups where they can have a professional help them for that clarification.
 Understanding where to begin with FAFSA and how to get the most aid are also important big-picture questions.
-Whenever clients/members have questions, you have the opportunity for you to step up and provide the answer.
+Whenever clients/members have questions, you have the opportunity for you to step up and provide the answer, based on this article.

 As you know, a key tenet of successful content marketing is to provide customers with timely information about life events when they’re facing them.
 In doing so you begin to establish yourself as a trusted expert.
 That said, with tax time and college application season in full swing, this is an opportune moment to reach out and promote your institution and what you have to offer.
 Many credit unions offer an income tax preparation service (click here to read more about that); be sure you’re promoting it if you do.
 Use your social media platforms to share the educational information you have to help your clients with respect to filing taxes and college application guidance.
 Use what you have stored on your site to help aid them.
 This is the time when you don’t want your clients going somewhere else for financial help.